ChurroC/churro-blog/README.md

 chaneg theme conetxt to have context in get

-Add millio.js after testing speed increase and maybe try the compiler too until the react one "comes out"
+Add millio.js after testing speed increase and maybe try the compiler too until the react one "comes out" Also maybe use lightning css or tailwind next version

 Maybe make packages for broadcast api with state between tabs also make a package for nextTheme but better with cookies.

 Maybe use react aria in the future but only for hooks so I can have custom components that are all web standard

+maybe use select and option for dropdwon

+make newcomponentchurro optional

 ## Info